Tel Faher: Medals of valor

 Sergeant Shaul Vardi was one of the tank commanders that stormed Qela.
 On the way to Qela he had destroyed several fortified Syrian positions.
 But when his tank was hit, he got wounded in the face and was unable to see for a while.
 When he recovered his sight, he continued to fight.
 His tank was hit for a second time and this time knocked out.
 Armed with only Uzi SMGs and hand grenades, he and his men continued to clear Syrian positions.
-Only after the objective was achieved, he allowed himself to be evacuated to hospital.
+Only after the objective was achieved did he allow himself to be evacuated to hospital.

 Today

 Many of the trenches and bunkers of Tel Faher are in the same condition as they were on capture.
 It was the 1st Golani Brigade that captured the pivotal position at a cost in casualties.
 The place is now called Mitzpe Golani or Golani Lookout.